Agridence/public-docs/docs/SCP FAQ/FAQ.md

 **2. How do I use the platform for the SCP reporting?**

 User guide: (Coming soon)

 Webinar: (Coming soon)

 **3. What if a member has subsidiaries under the company Group?**

 Please refrain from adding the subsidiaries under the “supplier” list as the supplier form is an abridged version.
 If you would like to add group subsidiaries, please reach out to cs@agridence.com.

 **4. What if my suppliers are not SCP members?
 Do they have to join as a SCP member to submit the form?**

-Suppliers do not need to join GPSNR to submit reporting forms to your company.
+Suppliers do not need to join SCP to submit reporting forms to your company.
 They can also use the same platform to submit their reporting to your company.

 **5. What if I am facing technical issues with the Agridence platform?**